Billiam/cncjs-pendant-streamdeck/README.md

 [conditions](#conditions) for changing a button's visibility or enabled/disabled status.
 They can be set, removed, or toggled.

-These variables are not persisted, and will be reset when the page is reloaded, or when the stream deck process is restarted.
+These variables are not persisted, and will be reset when the page is reloaded, or when the Stream Deck process is restarted.

 #### `actions/setUserFlag`